moinwiki/moin/docs/user/search.rst

 On the search results view you will get a bigger search query input field, for example for refining your query, and you may also choose to additionally search in non-current item revisions.
-Sselecting that will search in all revisions.
+Selecting that will search in all revisions.

 Simple search queries
 =====================